Shields and Yarnell

-Shields and Yarnell were an American mime team, formed in 1972, consisting of Robert Shields (born March 26, 1951) and Lorene Yarnell (March 21, 1944 – July 29, 2010).
+Shields and Yarnell were an American mime team, formed in 1972, consisting of married couple Robert Shields (born March 26, 1951) and Lorene Yarnell (March 21, 1944 – July 29, 2010).

 Robert Shields

-Shields was born in Los Angeles and graduated from Grant High School.
+Shields was born in Los Angeles and graduated from North Hollywood High School.
 At the age of 18, while working as a street mime and performing at the Hollywood Wax Museum, he was discovered by Marcel Marceau, who offered him a full scholarship to his school of mime in Paris.
-His apprenticeship was short-lived, however, as he felt the need to develop his own style and pry mime loose from its artsy pedestal.
+His apprenticeship was short-lived, however, as he felt the need to develop his own style.
 Shields soon returned to California, working in Union Square, San Francisco.
-Shields is credited with being the originator of "The Robot" moves early in his career.
+Shields is credited with being the originator of the hip-hop dance form known as "The Robot", with his street performances and talk show appearances bringing his moves to a wider audience and inspiring young dancers to set it to music.
+The style was further popularized by Michael Jackson whom Shields claims learned it directly from him in person.
 In 1974, Shields appeared in Francis Ford Coppola's film The Conversation.
 In 1998, Shields was recruited by the Ringling Bros. and Barnum & Bailey Circus to serve as their Director of Clowning.

+In 2024 a documentary Robert Shields: My Life As A Robot chronicling his career and influence as a mime and entertainer was released.
+Currently he makes his living as an artist specializing in painting, collages and metal sculpture in a southwestern style in Verde Valley Arizona.

 Lorene Yarnell and Robert Shields met when they worked on Fol-de-Rol, a 1972 Sid and Marty Krofft TV special that was Shields' first TV appearance.